 Here’s how it works.

-If you’re booking a flight through one of the consolidators, like Expedia for instance, then you tend to get the cheapest flight if you book through the website of the country where it departs from.
+If you’re booking a flight through one of the consolidators, like Expedia, for instance, you tend to get the cheapest flight if you book through the country’s website where it departs from.

 The challenge with websites is that they tend to force you to visit the website local to you (so if you’re in the US, then you’ll be directed to expedia.com).

 The better VPNs will provide multiple servers in multiple countries, so you’ll have lots of options.

-I’ve personally saved hundreds of dollars using this method of obtaining a cheap flight, most recently to save money on flights in Colombia, but I also saved nearly 700 euros on a last-minute emergency flight from Bulgaria to the UK a year back.
+I’ve personally saved hundreds of dollars using this method of obtaining a cheap flight, most recently to save money on flights in Colombia.
+Still, I also saved nearly 700 euros on a last-minute emergency flight from Bulgaria to the UK a year back.

 Aside from the money savings, you should fire up your VPN when booking anyways to ensure that your credit card and login data isn’t whizzing around the internet unencrypted!